Skip to main content

 We believe in transparent reviews.
 Here's what Discord API doesn't handle well:

-• ⚠Message Content intent requires verification for bots in 100+ servers — a non-trivial approval process
+• ⚠Message Content intent requires verification for bots in 75+ servers — a non-trivial approval process with privacy-policy and justification requirements

-• ⚠Enterprise and business adoption is limited — most organizations use Slack or Teams for internal communication
+• ⚠Enterprise and business adoption is limited — most organizations use Slack or Teams for internal communication, restricting B2B reach

-• ⚠Bot hosting is your responsibility — no serverless bot hosting option from Discord itself
+• ⚠Bot hosting is your responsibility — Discord provides no first-party serverless or managed bot hosting option

-• ⚠Rate limits can be challenging for bots operating across many servers with high message volumes
+• ⚠Rate limits (~50 req/s per route) can be challenging for bots operating across many large servers with high message volumes

 Pros & Cons